Masonic articles and books on freemasons, templars, lodges

 Allen E. Roberts

 Born in Pawtucket, R.I. on October 11 in 1917, Allen served in World War II aboard the U.S.S.
 Alabama in the Atlantic and Pacific.
-Upon his discharge from the U.S. Navy in 1946 he settled in Highland Springs, Virginia, where he became active in Freemasonry....
+Upon his discharge from the U.S. Navy in 1946 he settled in Highland Springs, Virginia, and became active in Freemasonry....

 History and Tradition